Independent Children's Lawyer

 An independent children's lawyer represents your child’s best interests and makes sure that is the focus of any decisions about parenting arrangements.

-The Federal Circuit and Family Law Courts can order that an independent children’s lawyer be appointed in cases where they consider it is important for your child's welfare and wellbeing.
+The Federal Circuit and Family Court of Australia can order that an independent children’s lawyer be appointed in cases where they consider it is important for your child's welfare and wellbeing.
 An independent children’s lawyer will only be appointed in parenting cases.

 You can also ask for an independent children’s lawyer to be appointed.
 You will need to let the court know why an independent children’s lawyer is important in your case.
 You may have to contribute towards the costs of the independent children’s lawyer.